 Aim to Refinance

-That’s why, once the majority of the value is added into the property, and revenues are increasing, sponsors will often seek a refinance.
-Unless interest rates are lower than when the property was acquired, a refinance is often done through a supplemental loan, so as to keep the original loan in place.
+That’s why, once the majority of the value is added into the property, and cash flow is increasing, sponsors will often seek a refinance.
+Unless interest rates are lower than when the property was acquired, a refinance on value add real estate is often done through a supplemental loan, so as to keep the original loan in place.

 Based on the new revenues, the property will likely receive a higher appraisal value.
 A supplemental loan can then be put in place for that additional equity, which means investors get a chunk of their original capital returned.